AltSchool/dynamic-rest/README.md

 # Overview

-Django Dynamic REST (or DDREST) extends the popular [Django REST Framework](https://django-rest-framework.org) (or DRF) with API features that empower simple RESTful APIs with the flexibility of a graph query language.
+Dynamic REST (or DREST) extends the popular [Django REST Framework](https://django-rest-framework.org) (or DRF) with API features that empower simple RESTful APIs with the flexibility of a graph query language.

-DDREST classes can be used as a drop-in replacement for DRF classes, which offer the following features on top of the standard DRF kit:
+DREST classes can be used as a drop-in replacement for DRF classes, which offer the following features on top of the standard DRF kit:

 -   Linked relationships
 -   Sideloaded relationships